What is SARP?

 What kind of rockets do we build?

-Our rocket is brand new every year.
-The rocket uses both a liquid nitrous oxide oxidizer and a solid paraffin wax fuel grain – that’s where the hybrid part comes in.
-Last year, the body of the rocket, from nose cone tip to the bottom of the fin can, was over 14 feet long and was designed to reach a speed of Mach 1.3.
+In previous years, SARP has developed hybrid rockets with nitrous oxide as an oxidizer and a solid paraffin fuel grain.
+From the 2018-2019 development year, the body of the rocket, from nose cone tip to the bottom of the fin can, was over 14 feet long and was designed to reach a speed of Mach 1.3.
 The rocket is designed to launch a payload, reach 30,000 feet, and be recovered after the flight.

 About our team